Have questions? - Get in touch

 The aim of this unit is to provide holistic understanding of industry 4.0 and current trends of the production, assembly and other key aspects modern manufacturing.
 Students are first introduced to the background and fundamental and historical concepts of the fourth industrial revolution and principles, technologies, and strategies driving it.
 Students will then explore cutting-edge technologies, such as the Industrial Internet of Things (IIoT), cyber-physical production systems (CPPS) and artificial intelligence, and learn how these innovations are transforming traditional manufacturing processes and business models.
 Students are expected to reflect on successful case studies of transitioning to Industry 4.0 and communicate the industry 4.0 concepts, technologies, and implications.

-On successful completion of this unit learners will be able to investigate and evaluate industrial revolutions along with the characteristics and real-world challenges.
-As potential managers, learners will also be able to assess the transformation of supply chains, business models, and workforce dynamics in the context of Industry 4.0 and associated benefits.
+On successful completion of this unit students will be able to investigate and evaluate industrial revolutions along with the characteristics and real-world challenges.
+As potential managers, students will also be able to assess the transformation of supply chains, business models, and workforce dynamics in the context of Industry 4.0 and associated benefits.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.